dotnet/csharplang/proposals/init.md

 These mechanisms are effective at allowing the construction of immutable data but they do so by adding cost to the boiler plate code of types and opting such types out of features like object and collection initializers.
-This means developers must choose between easy of use and immutability.
+This means developers must choose between ease of use and immutability.

-Simple immutable object like `Point` requires twice as much boiler plate code to support construction as it does to declare the type.
+A simple immutable object like `Point` requires twice as much boiler plate code to support construction as it does to declare the type.
 The bigger the type the bigger the cost of this boiler plate: